 How an erection occurs

-An erection begins in the brain.
-Physical and/or mental stimulation cause nerves in the brain to send chemical messages to nerves in the penis, telling the penile blood vessels to relax so that blood can flow freely into the penis.
+A man's erection begins in the brain.
+Physical and/or mental stimulation causes nerves in the brain to send chemical messages to nerves in the penis, telling the penile blood vessels to relax so that blood can flow freely into the penis.
 Once blood is in the penis, high pressure traps it within both corpora cavernosa to sustain an erection.
 This causes the penis to expand, creating an erection.

 Erection is reversed when the inflow of blood is stopped and outflow channels open, allowing the penis to become soft.